 Supply staff can either be employed by LAs, supply agencies or directly by schools, and it is advised that temporary staff check the terms of their contract with their employer.
 This includes seeking clarity on whether they are entitled to SSP.
 The type of support available will depend on employment status and individual circumstances.
 If supply staff are unsure of their employment status, further information is available.

-If supply staff are employed by a local authority or school on short-term, flexible, day to day, casual or zero-hours contracts, where possible local authorities/schools should look to redeploy those staff to support the Covid-19 response.
+If supply staff are employed by a local authority or school on short-term, flexible, day to day, casual or zero-hours contracts, where possible local authorities/schools should look to redeploy those staff to support the COVID-19 response or consider whether schools need additional cover to manage current arrangements.
 Whilst local authorities and schools are best placed to make decisions relating to the employment and deployment of school staff in their areas, there is an expectation that all categories of worker, including casual and zero hours workers, should be treated consistently with other employees in terms of pay even if they are unable to perform work for the employer, e.g. during school closures.
-The WLGA has issued advice to local authorities, which includes how average pay could be calculated for supply staff who work directly for local authorities or schools on day-to-day or ad-hoc bookings, and who are unable to work due to school closures.
+In April 2020, the WLGA issued advice to local authorities, which clarified how average pay could be calculated for supply staff who work directly for local authorities or schools on day-to-day or ad-hoc bookings, and who were unable to work due to school closures.

-Where schools or local authorities had expected to use their public funding to engage such workers and had budgeted for this, but work is no longer needed due to Covid-19, we encourage local authorities and schools to follow the approach for casual workers set out in paragraph 20 of the Procurement Policy Note 02/20 on contingent workers impacted by Covid-19.
-This will ensure that workers employed directly by local authorities or schools have access to the same levels of support as casual agency workers during this time.
+Where schools or local authorities had expected to use their public funding to engage such workers and had budgeted for this, but work is no longer needed due to COVID-19, we encourage local authorities and schools to once again implement the average earnings approach, as set out in April 2020.

 Those employed by the LA or school on a long-term contract are entitled to the same terms and conditions as permanent staff and should be paid accordingly.